panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 ### 1.2 Class component props

-In case if you use class-based components, then you can access the list of props from `this.props` property of the component instance.
+If you use class-based components, then you can access the props from `this.props` property of the component instance.

 ```jsx
 import { Component } from 'react';